 Developing with IBM Wazi Developer for Workspaces

-IBM® Wazi Developer for Workspaces provides the z/OS® application development capabilities in the OpenShift® cloud environment.
-After the cloud operations administrator of your organization completes the installation, each z/OS application developer on the team can create a workspace.
+IBM® Wazi Developer for Workspaces provides the z/OS® application development capabilities in the OpenShift® Container Platform environment.
+After the cluster administrator of your organization completes the installation, each z/OS application developer on the team can create a development workspace.
 Then, the z/OS application developer can edit, build, and debug mainframe applications from any machine without any local environment configurations.

 What is IBM Wazi Developer for Workspaces